What is Internal Linking?

 Internal linking best practices

 Not all internal links are good links.
-If you want to get the most out of them, you should try to follow these best practices:
+If you want to get the most out of them, make sure to:

 1. Use appropriate anchor text.